SuboptimalEng/SuboptimalEng/README.md

 - 📖 thoughts, learnings and struggles of being a YouTuber on [suboptimaleng.github.io](https://suboptimaleng.github.io)

-¹ Not my real name, though I really wish it was.
+¹ Not my real name.